Identify advanced threats with User and Entity Behavior Analytics (UEBA) in Azure Sentinel

 See how behavior analytics is used in Microsoft Cloud App Security for an example of how this works.

-When you encounter any entity (currently limited to users and hosts) in a search, an alert, or an investigation, you can select the entity and be taken to an entity page, a datasheet full of useful information about that entity.
+When you encounter a user or host entity (IP address entities are in preview) in an entity search, an alert, or an investigation, you can select the entity and be taken to an entity page, a datasheet full of useful information about that entity.
 The types of information you will find on this page include basic facts about the entity, a timeline of notable events related to this entity and insights about the entity's behavior.

 Entity pages consist of three parts:

-The left-side panel contains the entity's identifying information, collected from data sources like Azure Active Directory, Azure Monitor, Azure Security Center, and Microsoft Defender.
+The left-side panel contains the entity's identifying information, collected from data sources like Azure Active Directory, Azure Monitor, Azure Defender, CEF/Syslog, and Microsoft 365 Defender.

 The center panel shows a graphical and textual timeline of notable events related to the entity, such as alerts, bookmarks, and activities.
 Activities are aggregations of notable events from Log Analytics.
 The queries that detect those activities are developed by Microsoft security research teams, and you can now add your own custom queries to detect activities of your choosing.

 The right-side panel presents behavioral insights on the entity.
 These insights help to quickly identify anomalies and security threats.
 The insights are developed by Microsoft security research teams, and are based on anomaly detection models.